andrinruegg/m431_ap_23a_/Documentary/IPERKA/Realise.md

 Unfortunately, when I attempted to open the app, it consistently crashed.
 The reason for this was an old driver.  <br>
 I went to the official Intel website, downloaded the app, and obtained the latest version for my CPU (Intel Core i7, 11th gen).  <br>
 Before arriving at that solution, I acquired Unreal Engine 4. <br>
 However, I lacked experience with it, and it also had outdated tools, so I tried finding another way to handle that problem.
 With the necessary apps installed, I began educating myself.
-I watched simple tutorials for UE5 and Blender and started experimenting on my ow.  <br>
+I watched simple tutorials for UE5 and Blender and started experimenting on my own.  <br>
 Before commencing map-making (one of my first tasks), I tested features like landscaping and various cool add-ons such as the easy building system. <br>
 I created a small island for experimentation. <br>
 The map-making process took longer than expected because I thoroughly enjoyed it. <br>
 I acquired numerous textures and 3D models from the internet and aimed to create a realistic forest.
-Additionally, I implemented sounds. now form that text so that it would look good on an git repository.
+Additionally, I implemented sounds.

 ## By the way, I also made a small tutorial Video how to make an Horror Enviroment 😄: https://youtu.be/7xzplbQVI2Y <br>
 This is a shortened video down to 7 minutes.
 It took a few hours to edit and create so please watch it!
 (Also dont forget to subscribe to my channel for more!)